 Each year, AEMO works with the government and industry to secure adequate supply for the network and prepare for the summer ahead.

-AEMO has this week published its 2019-20 Summer Readiness report which highlights the plans and actions both AEMO, the industry and government jurisdictions have taken to prepare Australia’s power system for the summer months.
+AEMO has recently published its 2020-2021 Summer Readiness Plan which highlights the plans and actions both AEMO, the industry and government jurisdictions have taken to prepare Australia’s power system for the summer months.

 The plan focuses on having appropriate resources available for AEMO, as the system operator, to call on to ensure supply is adequate to meet consumers’ energy requirements and power system security can be maintained at all times, managing frequency, voltage, system strength and inertia.